directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## Environment variables

-Environment variables could be added as part of your object, like the public url for Directus.
+Environment variables can be added as part of your object, like the URL of a Directus project.

 ```yaml{13-15}
 apiVersion: v1